Skip to content

 The Bottom Line

-Meshy offers the best balance of quality, speed, and price for most users.
-Kaedim delivers superior quality when you need production-ready models from 2D art.
-Luma AI excels at capturing real objects for product visualization.
-AI 3D is a genuinely useful tool for iteration and prototyping—but expect to refine output for final production work.
+Meshy (free to $60/mo Pro) offers the best balance of text-to-3D quality, speed, and price for most users.
+Kaedim ($100-300/mo) delivers superior quality for image-to-3D conversion with human QA.
+Luma AI (free basic) excels at capturing real-world objects for product visualization.
+AI 3D is genuinely transformative for concept iteration, background assets, and prototyping — but plan for artist refinement on hero assets and animated models.

 Frequently Asked Questions